Specially Adapted Housing Assistive Technology Grant Program

 Applicant Eligibility

-As authorized by 38 U.S.C.
-SS 2108, the Secretary may award grants to a "person or entity" for the development of specially adapted housing assistive technologies.
+As authorized by 38 U.S.C. ?
+2108, the Secretary may award grants to a "person or entity" for the development of specially adapted housing assistive technologies.
 In order to foster competition and best serve the needs of Veterans and Servicemembers, VA is placing no restrictions on the types of eligible entities outside of threshold criteria listed in the NOFA.
 All technology grant recipients, including individuals and entities formed as for-profit entities, will be subject to the rules of the Uniform Administrative Requirements for Grants and Agreements With Institutions of Higher Education, Hospitals, and other Non-profit Organizations, as found at 2 CFR Part 200.
 Where the Secretary determines that 2 CFR Part 200 is not applicable or where the Secretary determines that additional requirements are necessary due to the uniqueness of a situation, the Secretary will apply the same standard applicable to exceptions under 2 CFR 200.102.

 Beneficiary Eligibility